R. B. Bennett: Labour policy and relief camps

 By 1933, unemployment was at 27 percent and over 1.5 million Canadians were dependent on direct relief.
 In 1934, Bennett's government passed the Public Works Construction Act.
 This launched a federal building program worth $40 million and aimed at generating employment opportunities.
 In 1935, another public works bill was passed; the bill provided another $18 million for construction projects.
 Bennett's government created labour camps for unemployed single men; at the camps, they lived in bunkhouses and were paid 20 cents a day in return for a 44-hour week of toil.

 Having survived Section 98, and benefiting from the public sympathy wrought by persecution, Communist Party members set out to organize workers in the relief camps set up by the Unemployment and Farm Relief Act.
-Camp workers laboured on a variety of infrastructure projects, including such things as municipal airports, roads, and park facilities, along with a number of other make-work schemes.
+Camp workers laboured on a variety of infrastructure projects, including municipal airports, roads, and park facilities, along with a number of other make-work schemes.
 Conditions in the camps were poor, not only because of the low pay, but also the lack of recreational facilities, isolation from family and friends, poor quality food, and the use of military discipline.
 Communists thus had ample grounds on which to organize camp workers, although the workers were there of their own volition.
 The Relief Camp Workers' Union was formed and affiliated with the Workers' Unity League, the trade union umbrella of the Communist Party.
 Camp workers in BC struck on 4 April 1935, and, after two months of protesting in Vancouver, began the On-to-Ottawa Trek to bring their grievances to Bennett's doorstep.
-The prime minister and his minister of justice, Hugh Guthrie, treated the trek as an attempted insurrection, and ordered it to be stopped.
+The prime minister and his minister of justice, Hugh Guthrie, treated the trek as an attempted insurrection and ordered it to be stopped.
 The Royal Canadian Mounted Police (RCMP) read the Riot Act to a crowd of 3,000 strikers and their supporters in Regina on 1 July 1935, resulting in two deaths and dozens of injured.

 Agricultural policy

-In 1934, Bennett's government passed the Farmers' Creditors Arrangement Act to make farm loans easier to acquire and allow families remain on their farms rather than lose them to foreclosure.
+In 1934, Bennett's government passed the Farmers' Creditors Arrangement Act to make farm loans easier to acquire and allow families to remain on their farms rather than lose them to foreclosure.
 That same year, his government passed the Natural Products Marketing Act; in a bid to obtain better prices, a federal board with powers to arrange more orderly marketing was established.
 In 1935, Bennett's government passed the Prairie Farm Rehabilitation Act which established an enterprise that would eventually teach 100,000 farmers how to recover southern Saskatchewan from the Dust Bowl.

 In 1935, through the Canadian Wheat Board Act, Bennett's government established the Canadian Wheat Board to market the wheat crop and to ensure an efficient sale of grain under difficult conditions.
-The Act required Western Canadian farmers to sell all wheat and barley produced for human consumption to the Wheat Board.
+The act required Western Canadian farmers to sell all wheat and barley produced for human consumption to the Wheat Board.